trashbytes/Miyoo-Handheld-Overlays/README.md

 Final 4:3 resolution: 106x80 (top 4px, left and right 5px, bottom 12px bezel)

-This one is special, as we don't fill the screen with the rendered image but visually extend it with the bezel to mimic the padding on original hardware.
-This is important because the game places sprites right at the very edges, which would be hard to parse otherwise.
+This one is special, as we don't fill the screen with the rendered image but visually extend it with the bezel to approximate the padding on original hardware.
+This is important because the games place sprites right at the very edges, which would be hard to parse without padding.

 ```text
 Quick Menu